numerical-io/data_catalog/README.md

 # Data Catalog

-A catalog to define datasets, their relationships, the way to create them, and the way to access them on storage.
+A catalog to define, create, store, and access datasets.